matteocourthoud/awesome-causal-inference/academic-research.md

   - [Instrumental Variables](#instrumental-variables)
   - [Regression Discontinuity](#regression-discontinuity)

 **Note for curators**: differently from most other sections, the aim of this list is *not* to be exhaustive but rather to cover most of the *established* research.
 Occasionally, I might include working papers if particularly relevant.
 If some areas are underrepresented (e.g. DAGs) is not by choice, but because of my background.
-Contributions are <u>very welcome</u>!
+Contributions are very welcome!